Witness Interviews in Internal Investigations: The UK Perspective

 The timing of interviews can be influenced by a number of factors, including the stage of the investigation and whether or not any record of interview would be covered by legal privilege.
 Scoping interviews usually take place at the outset of an investigation, most likely with a few individuals who have a general knowledge of the subject matter under investigation.

 Substantive interviews are likely to be most effective once the bulk of any document review has taken place.
 This will allow for any key documents to be identified and put to the witness, and for questions to focus on the areas of risk.
-Furthermore, it is best to plan for only one interview; while there may be circumstances where a second or third interview is appropriate, it is by no means guaranteed that the witness would agree.
+It is best to plan for only one interview; while there may be circumstances where a second or third interview is appropriate, it is by no means guaranteed that the witness would agree.

 Timing of the interviews can pose particular difficulties when there are competing considerations.
 For example, it may be necessary to delay when the company has a claim for injunctive relief against individuals, to avoid assets being dissipated in advance of a freezing order being granted.
 However, it could be that there is only a limited amount of time to interview an employee who is leaving the company or the company may need to speak to an individual at short notice to assist in an assessment of whether to self-report.
 Clearly such factors need to be prioritised.